magento/merchdocs/src/magento/magento-extensions.md

 - [Order Processing with Inventory Management](https://devdocs.magento.com/guides/v2.3/rest/tutorials/inventory/index.html) tutorial
 - REST API content, starting with [Managing sources](https://devdocs.magento.com/guides/v2.3/rest/modules/inventory/manage-sources.html)

 Inventory Management installs with all features enabled by default.
-No additional steps are required for enabling these inventory features.
+No additional steps are required to enable these inventory features.

 {:.bs-callout-info}
 These features and extensions were developed as part of the [Magento Inventory](https://github.com/magento/inventory) (formerly MSI) project through the Magento Community Engineering program.

 ## Google reCAPTCHA

-Google reCAPTCHA provides a greater level of security for both the storefront and Admin UI than is available with standard CAPTCHA, and gives you the ability to:
+Google reCAPTCHA provides a greater level of security for both the storefront and Admin UI than is available with standard CAPTCHA and gives you the ability to:

 - Verify when customers create accounts, retrieve passwords, log in to their accounts, or contact your company.
 - Enhance security when Admin users log in.